mfcd/accuratelywrong/autodiff.md

 >OK, Deep Learning has outlived its usefulness as a buzz-phrase.
 Deep Learning est mort.
 Vive Differentiable Programming!
 Yan LeCun

-In our previous post, while discussing the importance of DSLs in ML and AI, we mentioned the idea of Software 2.0, introduced in [this article]((https://medium.com/@karpathy/software-2-0-a64152b37c35)
+In my previous post, while discussing the importance of DSLs in ML and AI, we mentioned the idea of Software 2.0, introduced in [this article]((https://medium.com/@karpathy/software-2-0-a64152b37c35)
 ) by Andrej Karpathy:

->> QUOTE QUOTE QUOTE
+> Software 2.0 is written in neural network weights.
+No human is involved in writing this code because there are a lot of weights (typical networks might have millions), and coding directly in weights is kind of hard (I tried).
+Instead, we specify some constraints on the behavior of a desirable program (e.g., a dataset of input output pairs of examples) and use the computational resources at our disposal to search the program space for a program that satisfies the constraints.
+In the case of neural networks, we restrict the search to a continuous subset of the program space where the search process can be made (somewhat surprisingly) efficient with backpropagation and stochastic gradient descent [[19]](https://medium.com/@karpathy/software-2-0-a64152b37c35)

 *Deep Learning is eating software* [[13]](https://petewarden.com/2017/11/13/deep-learning-is-eating-software/).
 In this post, we'll dig deeper in this.